Deepti Sharma: Career

 Sharma made her ODI International debut in 2014 against South Africa in Bengaluru.
-The match was part of the ICC Women's Championship.
+The match was part of the Women's Championship 2014/16.

 Sharma was involved in a world record opening partnership of 320 runs with Poonam Raut, with the former contributing 188 runs.
 Thus, breaking both the standing women's record of 229 (by Sarah Taylor and Caroline Atkins of England) and the standing men's record in ODIs of 286 (by Upul Tharanga and Sanath Jayasuriya of Sri Lanka).
 This partnership helped the Indian team in scoring 358 for three in 50 overs against Ireland women at Potchefstroom during the quadrangular series which also included South Africa women and Zimbabwe women teams held in South Africa.

 Sharma was part of the Indian team to reach the final of the 2017 Women's Cricket World Cup where the team lost to England by nine runs.
 She scored 216 runs from 8 matches at an average of 30.86 and picked up 12 wickets from 9 matches played with best bowling figures of 3 for 59 from 7.1 overs against Australia.

 Sharma's bowling best figures in her career is 6-20 that she claimed in the final ODI against Sri Lanka at Ranchi.

 The all-rounder was roped in to play for Bengal in Senior women's domestic season 2017–18, alongside Jhulan Goswami.
 She was the top run scorer in the season scoring 312 runs at an average of 104 in 6 matches with an impressive strike rate of 65.13.Her highest score was 77 and hit five half centuries.
 Deepti also picked up a total of 9 wickets with best figures of 3 for 26 against Vidarbha in Kolkata.

-In the ongoing Senior women's domestic season 2018–19, Bengal is currently placed 2nd in the standings.
+In the Senior women's domestic season 2018–19, Bengal is currently placed 2nd in the standings.
 She has scored 313 runs from 6 matches and currently in the top run scorer of the season.
 Sharma already has 2 centuries and one half century against her name in the 6 matches that she has played and highest score being 106 not out against Baroda in Bengaluru.
 She has also taken 13 wickets with best figures of 4 for 12 against Kerala in Bengaluru.